figaw/praqma.com/_posts/2016-02-22-a-pragmatic-workflow.md

 `git deliver` will simply push your current branch to a `ready/<current-branch>` on the remote and then rename your local branch to `delivered/<current-branch>`.
 You might not want to delete your branch just yet, until you've seen that it's successfully integrated.

-`git purge-all-delivered` will remove all local branches named `delivered/**` and at the same time remove any branches you may have pushed to origin - without the `ready/**` prefix.
+`git purge-all-delivered` will remove all local branches named `delivered/**` and at the same time remove any corresponding branches you may have pushed to origin - without the `ready/**` prefix.

 ## User scenarios
 With this set of ingredients we can carry out a series of useful everyday scenarios without even leaving the terminal